seeingred/ai-sub-translator/README.md

 - Secure storage of API keys
 - Modern React-based user interface

+## Usage

+1. Grab latest release or build the app
+2. Obtain API key for Gemini AI [here](https://aistudio.google.com/app/apikey)
+3. Launch the app
+4. Load source .srt file
+5. Enter your API key, language to translate, name the piece of content that you want to translate (eg. Last of us season 2 episode 1)
+6. Press Translate button.
+It should take couple of minutes (progress will be displayed)

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm (v6 or higher)

 ## Installation